daboynb/windows_scripts/README.md

 </details>

 # windows_update_cli.bat
 Update the system using windows update from powershell.
+The script will reboot the system if needed.

 # win11_custom_iso.bat
 This script creates a custom ISO of Windows 11 with the following features: